 The Commitment to Defence (C2D) Programme aims to strengthen National Education (NE) efforts through tapping on suitable members of the Singapore Armed Forces Veterans' League (SAFVL) and Operationally Ready National Servicemen as volunteers, to engage and inspire the younger generation of Singaporeans, and strengthen community support for defence and security.

 This was one of the recommendations made by the Committee to Strengthen National Service set up in 2013 to examine how the NS system could be strengthened for the future, to better serve Singapore and Singaporeans.

-These volunteers – known as Commitment to Defence Ambassadors – comprise primarily Singapore Armed Forces (SAF) veterans and NSmen who have served with distinction in their military careers, lived through significant historical events, and/or participated in key military operations.
+These volunteers – known as Commitment to Defence Ambassadors – comprise primarily Singapore Armed Forces (SAF) veterans and NSmen who have served their military service with distinction, lived through significant historical events or participated in key military operations.